john-cd/rust_howto/src/categories/filesystem/read-write.md

 [![same-file][c-same-file-badge]][c-same-file]  [![cat-filesystem][cat-filesystem-badge]][cat-filesystem]

-Use [`{{i:same-file::Handle}}`][same-file::Handle]⮳ to a file that can be tested for equality with other handles.
+Use [`{{i:same-file::Handle}}`][c-same-file::Handle]⮳ to a file that can be tested for equality with other handles.
 In this example, the handles of file to be read from and to be written to are tested for equality.

 ```rust,editable,no_run
 {{#include ../../../deps/tests/same-file.rs}}